 Hours – Candidates must complete 62 semester hours at the 500 level, including work in each of five curriculum areas: human behavior and the social environment; social work practice; social work research; social welfare policy and services; and field instruction.
 A cumulative grade point average of at least 3.00 (A=4.00) must be maintained.

-The full-time master’s degree program option is structured around 28 semester hours in a first-year foundation and 34 semester hours of advanced study in an advanced concentration.
+The full-time master’s degree program option is structured around 28 semester hours in a first-year foundation and 34 semester hours of advanced study in an advanced specialization.

 A three year program option is also available.
-Requirements for the foundation are completed in two part-time years and the concentration requirements are completed in a full-time resident year of day classes.
+Requirements for the foundation are completed in two part-time years and the specialization requirements are completed in a full-time resident year of day classes.